The King's Academy (West Palm Beach, Florida): Team championships

 In 1992, The King's Academy's baseball team defeated Tallahassee Maclay for the school's first Florida state championship, and won another state title in 2001.
 The King's Academy volleyball team won the Florida state title in 1993, in 1994, and again in 2006.
 The King's Academy competitive cheerleading team won five consecutive FHSAA state championships from 2010 to 2014 and a sixth in 2019.
 In 2025, the school's boys' volleyball program won its first state championship with a 3-0 sweep of SLAM (Tampa) in the finals.
+In 2026, the school's girls' soccer program won its first state championship with a 5-4 penalty kick victory over Palmer Trinity.

 In 2016, The King's Academy's boys' golf team won the school's first national championship at the Antigua National High School Golf Invitational in Scottsdale, Arizona.
-The school's competitive cheerleading team earned National Grand Champion and FHSAA Public School Champion honors at the 2017 through 2020 and 2022 FCC National Championships in Orlando, Florida.
+The school's competitive cheerleading team earned National Grand Champion and FHSAA Public School Champion honors at the 2017 through 2020, 2022, and 2026 FCC National Championships in Orlando, Florida.

-In all, varsity teams competing for The King's Academy have won 171 FHSAA district championships, 58 FHSAA regional titles, 3 football conference titles, 7 Palm Beach County championship, 12 FHSAA state championships, and 6 national championships:
+In all, varsity teams competing for The King's Academy have won 181 FHSAA district championships, 64 FHSAA regional titles, 3 football conference titles, 7 Palm Beach County championship, 13 FHSAA state championships, and 7 national championships: